10 Reasons to Head to the ER—Stat!

-Almost any symptom can indicate something serious, but it doesn't mean it necessarily is.
+Almost any symptom can indicate something serious, but it doesn’t mean it necessarily is.
 For example, back pain is benign 90 per cent of the time, but it can be life-threatening.
-Here, 10 symptoms you should not ignore.
+Here, some symptoms you definitely should not ignore.

 1. Chest pain.
 Perhaps this is obvious but not to everyone.
 Don’t chalk it up to heartburn.
 If it’s a heart attack, you need to know that symptoms associated with cardiac chest pain include sweating, shortness of breath, dizziness and palpitations.

 2. Shortness of breath.
 Don’t decide it’s just a cold or asthma, especially if you don’t suffer from asthma.
 It could be your heart or your lungs.
 A blood clot in the lungs, a.k.a. a pulmonary embolus, can be deadly.